How Lion's Mane Mushrooms Increase Energy

-Well, there are several ways in which lion's mane promotes greater physical and energy.
+Well, there are several ways in which lion's mane promotes greater physical energy.

 For starters, lion's mane exerts antioxidant effects in the body, which helps combat oxidative stress.
-Research indicates that oxidative stress is a contributing factor to idiopathic chronic fatigue.
+Research indicates that oxidative stress is a contributing factor to excessive fatigue.

 Additionally, animal studies indicate that the polysaccharides naturally occurring in lion's mane have been shown to possess significant anti-fatigue activity by decreasing lactic acid, urea nitrogen, and malondialdehyde -- a biomarker for oxidative stress.
-Researchers also observed that lion's mane supplementation helped increasing glycogen content and antioxidant enzyme activity.
+Researchers also observed that lion's mane supplementation helped increase glycogen content in the muscles (the storage form of carbohydrates) and antioxidant enzyme activity.

 Based on these findings, researchers believe lion's mane could be a helpful supplement in the field of sports nutrition.

-To top it off, a recent review on lion’s mane found that it was able to significantly improve depressive disorder through monoaminergic modulation, neurogenic/neurotrophic, and anti-inflammatory pathways.
-Fatigue is one of the most common symptoms associated with depression.
+To top it off, a recent review on lion’s mane found that it was able to significantly improve mood through monoaminergic modulation, neurogenic/neurotrophic, and anti-inflammatory pathways.
+Fatigue is one of the most common symptoms associated with low mood.

-Last but not least, lion's mane may support stable energy levels via its antidiabetic and antihyperglycemic effects.
+Last but not least, lion's mane may support stable energy levels via its effect on normal blood sugar levels.
 At one point or another, we've all experienced an energy lull ("crash") following the consumption of too many carbohydrates, particularly of the hyper-processed variety.
 Stable blood glucose levels promote steady energy and focus.

 Why Lion’s Mane?

 Lion’s Mane is a fascinating functional fungi rife with bioactive goodies that offer a wide variety of benefits, both mentally and physically.